Homemade Taco Seasoning Recipe

 Our family has done quite a few road trips over the years.
 It can be a fun way for us to see more of the world around us!

-Because of this, I find myself googling road trip activity ideas often.
+Because of this, I find myself googling road trip activities often.
 I love seeing what others think of bringing for their kids!

-While we don’t limit screen time, I do find that the girls get tired of their devices quicker than expected.
+While we don’t limit screen time on the road, I do find that the girls get tired of their devices quicker than expected.
 That’s why I like to pick up some new activities before we hit the road (or airplane).

 We’re about to embark on another road trip this week so I’ve visited Dollarama and ordered a couple of things from Amazon.